 A managed online presence, reducing the necessity for an individual website

 The time needed to maintain a website can be prohibitive, especially when you are self employed and/or a sole trader.
 YLFN provides Pledge holders with a clear, informative and attractive online presence.
 Your listing will say what you do, where you are and how people can buy from you.
-The directory will be easy to navigate and search engine optimised.
-You will also get a regular mention in the associated YLFN blog.
+The directory is easy to navigate and search engine optimised.
+There are opportunities to get a regular mention in the associated YLFN blog and monthly newsletter.

 Differentiation from competitors by effectively communicating your commitment to sustainable and ethical farming practices

 Displaying the Pledge highlights your respect for the environment by promoting benefits such as:

 - Fewer air miles through local trading, less food waste and a reduction in packaging